 2.02 Class Rankings.
 The Law School will not make available, or routinely prepare, student class rank, except for the top 10 rising 3L students.
 The Law School will prepare a table showing, in increments to be established by the Dean's office, how particular grade point averages compare with those earned by students, with comparable numbers of credits, during the previous 3 years.

-(1) A student who has earned 25 or more law school credits prior to the semester in which the option is being exercised, may select, over the remaining course of the student's law school career, not more than two courses* in which the course grade will be reported as provided in paragraph (2), except that this option is not available with respect to the first-year courses, to wit: Contracts I, Torts, Civil Procedure I, Criminal Law, Criminal Procedure, Legal Research and Writing I and II, Property.
-In addition, it is not available to the following second semester first-year options, if taken as first-year options: Contracts II, Constitutional Law I, Civil Procedure II and Legal Process.
-A course is a "second semester first-year option" if taken in the section of that course reserved for first year students.
-The option would be available for those sections of the same courses reserved for upper-level students.
-The election is available during summer sessions.
+(1) A student who has earned 25 or more law school credits prior to the semester in which the option is being exercised, may select, over the remaining course of the student's law school career, not more than two courses* in which the course grade will be reported as provided in paragraph (2), except that this option is not available with respect to the first-year courses, to wit: Contracts I, Civil Procedure I, Criminal Law, Legal Research and Writing I and II, Torts, and Property.
+In addition, it is not available with respect to second semester first-year options, if taken as first-year options: e.g., Contracts II, Constitutional Law I, Criminal Procedure, Civil Procedure II, Legal Process, etc. The election is available during summer sessions.
 A student may exercise the option for two courses in the same semester.

 (2) In a course selected under this section grades shall be recorded as follows:

 a.
 If the grade reported by the faculty member is B+, A-, A or A+, the grade will be recorded as reported;

 b.
 If the grade reported by the faculty member is C, C+, B- or B, the grade will be recorded as an S;

 c.
 If the grade reported by the faculty member is F, D-, D, D+ or C- the grade will be recorded as reported.